A special cookie with a remarkable story, rooted in conservation and backwoods Wisconsin history.

 Regionally important conservation, ecosystem management and restoration education are supported by grants to LSRWA from SLWC.
 This education supports intern, art, and science programs at the Reserve now attended annually by hundreds of individuals from a multi-state region.
 Hands-on- training experience across myriad disciplines is provided by acclaimed experts; for example, you can participate in ecosystem restoration efforts and see the results of your labor!

 To further his conservation legacy, Ted gifted the Guerrilla cookie recipe to the Southern Wisconsin Land Conservancy.
-SWLC and CN has recreated the authentic recipe and will begin baking and selling the cookie with the proceeds committed to the education, conservation, restoration, culinary and art programs to further the appreciation of The Sugar River and larger region.
+Thus began the journey to resurrect the authentic recipe with the goal to begin baking and selling the cookie with the proceeds committed to the education, conservation, restoration, culinary and art programs to further the appreciation of The Sugar River and larger region.

 Original Guerrilla Cookie Label, handwritten by Ted